 Implementation of the No Action Alternative would result in the denial or withdrawal of the applicant's request for a commercial recreation license and Section 26a approval for the proposed marina and facilities.
-The existing community facility would not be modified and no work would occur within the project area.
-Therefore, no resources would be impacted by the proposed action.
+No work would occur within the project area; therefore, no resources would be impacted by the proposed action.